tbridge/munki-in-a-box/README.md

 √ 1) Creation of site_default Manifest
 √ 2) Generation of Client Configuration pkg or script - Thanks Nick McSpadden!
-3) Install of Munki-Report PHP
-√ 4) Replace Munkitools requirement with install of appropriate munki elements.
+√ 3) Install of Munki-Report PHP  - Thanks nbalonso, A.E. von Bochoven and Marnin Goldberg √ 4) Replace Munkitools requirement with install of appropriate munki elements.